alteryx/promote-python/README.md

 <hr>

 #### `Promote.deploy()`
-The deploy function captures the model function, any objects in the helpers/ and objects/ directories, the requirements.txt file, and the promote.sh file, and sends them in a bundle to the Promote servers.
+The deploy function captures the model function, any objects in the `helpers` and `objects` directories, the `requirements.txt` file, and the `promote.sh` file, and sends them in a bundle to the Promote servers.

 **Arguments**
 - `modelName`(_string_): Name of the model you're deploying.
 This will be the name of the endpoint for the model as well.